Fertilizing – Strengthening Your Trees from the Bottom Up

 Keystone’s Fertilization Program

 Keystone uses a soil injection method to inject a slow-release fertilizer into the affected plant’s root system.
-This fertilizer will breakdown over time to continuously provide essential nutrients to the tree or shrub and may only be needed once every two years (more frequently for very stressed trees).
-Contact one of our ISA certified arborists come out and develop a fertilization program for your landscape.
+This fertilizer will breakdown over time to continuously provide essential nutrients to the tree or shrub.
+Fertilization can be tailored to your particular soil as determined by our soil testing results or by the requirements of the plant species.